 By keeping the book’s original format but emptying it of any possible meaning, Good also challenges both the role of the book as a repository of knowledge and the role of the author as purveyor of knowledge.

-Robert Good is an artist based in Cambridge, England.
+Robert Good is an artist based in Cambridge, UK.

 TITLE: Words.
 Words words Words: Words Words Words words Words

 AUTHOR: Robert Good

 In “Words.
 Words words Words: Words Words Words words Words” Good almost surpasses Bourriaud’s original work with his subtle and somewhat unexpected interjection of “And” which he expertly withholds from the reader, concealing it within his multi layered text, in a way that most authors would find hard to replicate, with the same degree of success.
 Good’s ability to completely draw the reader into a different reality and through a journey of suspense, leading to the inevitable, yet credible conclusion, can only be admired and commended.
 It is without doubt a masterly piece of writing – Simon Humphreys, Author